conda-forge/conda-forge.github.io/docs/glossary.md

 ## CDN {#term-CDN}

 Content Delivery Network.
-CDNs are geographically distributed networks of servers that mirror contents of a primary source.
+CDNs are geographically distributed networks of servers that mirror the contents of a primary source.
 Having multiple servers offering the same content increases performance (reduced latency, higher download speeds) and availability.

 [Learn more](https://en.wikipedia.org/wiki/Content_delivery_network).

 ## CDT {#term-CDT}

 Core Dependency Tree.
-Core Dependency Tree packages take care of the dependencies which are so close to the system that they are not packaged with conda-forge.
+Core Dependency Tree packages take care of the dependencies that are so close to the system that they are not packaged with conda-forge.
 A CDT package consists of repackaged CentOS binaries from the appropriate version, either 6 or 7 depending on user choice and platform.

 [Learn more](https://conda-forge.org/docs/maintainer/knowledge_base.html#cdt-packages).

 ## CFEP {#term-CFEP}

 Conda Forge Enhancement Proposal.
-A CFEP is a document which outlines a suggested change to how the conda-forge project operates, from a technical standpoint as well as to address social topics such as governance and expected conduct.
+A CFEP is a document that outlines a suggested change to how the conda-forge project operates, from a technical standpoint as well as to address social topics such as governance and expected conduct.

 [Learn More](https://github.com/conda-forge/cfep/blob/main/cfep-01.md/).